qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins.rst

 with the external plugins themselves.
 External plugins documentation is not included in this manual.

-To install or activate a plugin, go to :menuselection:`Plugins ---> Manage and install plugins...`.
+To install or activate a plugin, go to :menuselection:`Plugins` menu and select:

+* |showPluginManager| :menuselection:`Manage and install plugins...` using online repositories;
+* or |installPluginFromZip| :menuselection:`Install plugin from ZIP...` using a local compressed file.

 Installed external python plugins are placed under :file:`~/.qgis2/python/plugins` folder.
 Home directory (denoted by above ``~``) on Windows is usually something